 By the 1650s there was a windmill on the Whitechapel Road corner north of the ‘field gate’.
 It stood into the eighteenth century and the land around was called Windmill Field.3 The ‘field gate’ was a place name applied to the vicinity, as is demonstrated by the record of Benjamin Kenton’s baptism in 1719, where his address is given as ‘by ye Field Gate’.
 Kenton, incidentally, grew up to high standing as a vintner.
 His introduction to the trade might have been in a pub called the Cock and Windmill in the Fields in 1730, later the Black Horse and Windmill, close to the ‘field gate’ on a site now occupied by the south part of Mosque Tower (1 Fieldgate Street).4

 The Prince of Orange’s Head public house, held by Barnabas Holbeck (or Holbeach), a cooper, from 1730, was further east on the north side of the field path, standing on its own on the site of the south-east corner of the Maryam Centre.
 Orange Row was formed to its east around 1800 and it was soon overshadowed from behind by Henry Eggers’s sugar refinery.
-That expanded under James and Edward Friend and William Boden, and then Sidney Bryant Hodge, for whom enlargement in the early 1860s displaced the pub, which had in its later years a sequence of German managers, Henry Wintzen, followed by John Gerhold, then Ludwig Meier.
+That expanded under James and Edward Friend and William Boden, and then Sidney Bryant Hodge, for whom enlargement replaced the pub, destroyed by fire in 1862.
+In its later years, the Prince of Orange, as it had become, had a sequence of German managers, Henry Wintzen, followed by John Gerhold, then Ludwig Meier.